Rice Stuffed Peppers

 Serving Suggestions

-The beauty of these stuffed peppers is that they are fully balanced meal on their own, with veggies and carbs!
+The beauty of these broccoli and rice stuffed peppers is that they are fully balanced meal on their own, with veggies and carbs!
 But you can definitely pair them with different dishes if you want some variety.
 Since these are stuffed peppers with broccoli casserole, you can eat them with a side of protein and dinner rolls or pair them with more Mexican-inspired flavors!
 Try pairing it with some of my favorites:

-Vegetarian Stuffed Peppers Recipe with Rice and Broccoli
+Stuffed Peppers With Rice

 Ingredients